 - Block non-functional cookies before consent or after an opt-out

 Complianz allows you to ask and register your visitors’ Cookie consent preferences.
 The correct banner will be displayed to visitors, either opt-in or opt-out, based on the region from where a visitor connects to your website (using GEO IP) and then determining what laws are applicable.

 The purpose of the Privacy Statement is to inform visitors of your webshop by declaring how the website and your organization deals with privacy and personal information.
-Aside from Cookies, webshops process such as payment information and account details, and this data will typically be shared with external parties.
+Aside from Cookies, webshops process personal data such as payment information and account details, and this data will typically be shared with external parties.
 You will need to review all processes that involve the processing of personal data, according to applicable legislation for all regions to where you intend to sell your products or services.
 Agreements with external parties that will receive data should be signed.

-Complianz generates a detailing the purposes for which personal data is processed, categories, and retention period.
+Complianz generates a Privacy Statement detailing the purposes for which personal data is processed, categories, and retention period.
 Complianz also lists the security measures that have been taken to protect personal data, how users can exercise their legal rights, and how potential complaints can be sent.

 When developing your eCommerce store using WordPress, there are many free and paid plugins available to add great functionality.
 While we all love the flexibility this provides, it quickly becomes hard to keep track of cookies used on your site, which plugins process personal data, and for which cookies or processing consent is required.